 Now 6 years old, Bear "is high-energy, obsessive, doesn't like to be touched and is completely uninterested in people, which sadly means he doesn't make the ideal family pet," IFAW told the Associated Press.

 "But these qualities do make him a perfect candidate for a detection dog which is exactly why he was chosen.
 Bear is highly focused and brilliant at focusing on one thing – his ball which is his reward, which makes him perfectly suited for the job.
 He also has zero prey drive which is essential for a wildlife detection dog as they need to focus purely on the scent and not the animal, ultimately ignoring the animal."

 "Because they can smell what we can't see, dogs can be used to track rare animals, detect pest species and locate threatened native plants, so they have such an important role to play in conservation," Frere says.

 There are other rescue dogs trained to sniff koala scat, but Bear is trained to find fresh scat.
 Because of this skill, he is able to lead rescuers to save live koalas, even if they're perched high in trees.

-Bear's story has gone viral amid the horrific news coming out of Australia.
-People want to help and want to read uplifting news from the area.
+Bear's story went viral amid the horrific news coming out of Australia.
+People wanted to help and wanted to read uplifting news from the area.

 Tom Hanks and Leonardo DiCaprio both praised the four-footed rescuer on social media.